Asbestos Testing and Surveying

 Why choose Somerset Scientific Services?

 Our highly trained specialist team give our clients full confidence in the quality of our services.
-Testing is carried out at our purpose built laboratory or on site in our mobile unit, and is not outsourced to third parties.
+Testing is carried out at our purpose built laboratory or on site in our mobile unit, and is rarely outsourced to third parties.
 You’ll receive clear and comprehensive reporting, available online through your individual TEAMS account, and we are committed to offering honest and impartial advice as a public service.

 Exposure to microscopic asbestos fibres can lead to serious lung disease